FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Experimental Evaluation

 \textbf{On-device energy trend (battery drain visualization).} Fig.~\ref{fig:battery} visualizes the energy/battery drain trend under sustained on-device training.
 Consistent with Table~\ref{tab:system_efficiency}, reducing radio transmission time dominates the energy savings, aligning with edge-computing constraints in mobile systems~\cite{shi2016edge,lim2020fedcomst}.

-\textbf{Multilingual cost radar.} Fig.~\ref{fig:radar} provides an at-a-glance view of normalized multilingual communication costs. \textsc{Fed-FSTQ} maintains a compact, balanced profile across languages, whereas heuristic token reduction exhibits larger variance on information-dense inputs, consistent with known sensitivity of token heuristics~\cite{liang2022evit,bolya2022tome}.
+\textbf{Multilingual cost radar.} Fig.~\ref{fig:radar} provides an at-a-glance view of normalized multilingual communication costs.
+Fed-FSTQ maintains a compact, balanced profile across languages, whereas heuristic token reduction exhibits larger variance on information-dense inputs, consistent with known sensitivity of token heuristics~\cite{liang2022evit,bolya2022tome}.

-\textbf{Ablation: what drives the gains.} Table~\ref{tab:ablation} isolates key components.
-Removing Fisher guidance collapses quality (0.6610$\to$0.4215) at the same payload, indicating that Fisher-based prioritization is essential (connection sensitivity and pruning foundations~\cite{lecun1989obd,hassibi1993obs,lee2019snip,wang2020grasp}).
-Disabling token pruning preserves quality but substantially increases payload (153.6MB$\to$512MB), while disabling quantization increases payload further (614.4MB).
-Together, these results show that the best efficiency--quality trade-off comes from both Fisher-guided prioritization and mixed-precision quantization~\cite{jacob2018quant,han2016deepcompression}.
-We additionally note that the gains are complementary to sparsity-inducing regularization and sparse-subnetwork perspectives commonly used for efficient training~\cite{molchanov2017variationaldropout,frankle2019lottery}.
-Finally, the overarching system-design motivation, preserving rare but safety-critical evidence under nonstationarity and constraints, connects to reliability-aware edge analytics more broadly~\cite{li2026pgtmt}.
+\textbf{Ablation: what drives the gains.} Table~\ref{tab:ablation} isolates the contribution of each component. {Removing Fisher guidance collapses quality from 0.6610 to 0.4215 at the same payload, confirming that Fisher-based prioritization is essential rather than a cosmetic reweighting mechanism.} Disabling token pruning preserves quality but substantially increases payload from 153.6MB to 512.0MB, while disabling quantization further increases payload to 614.4MB.
+Together, these results show that the best efficiency--quality trade-off comes from the joint effect of Fisher-guided prioritization, token-level sparsification, and mixed-precision quantization~\cite{jacob2018quant,han2016deepcompression}.
+This also aligns with sensitivity-based pruning and compression foundations~\cite{lecun1989obd,hassibi1993obs,lee2019snip,wang2020grasp}, while remaining complementary to sparsity-inducing regularization and sparse-subnetwork perspectives~\cite{molchanov2017variationaldropout,frankle2019lottery}.
+More broadly, the system-design motivation of preserving rare but safety-critical evidence under nonstationarity and resource constraints connects to reliability-aware edge analytics~\cite{li2026pgtmt}.